 The NAACP believes Project 2025 threatens to reverse decades of progress and harm Black and marginalized communities.
 We deserve a better future!

 Project 2025 is a manifesto that seeks to undermine our progress, dismantle democracy, and take us back to a time when we did not have a vote or a voice.
-We must fight, we must advocate - we must vote - to ensure that Project 2025 does not become our reality.
+We must fight, we must continue to advocate - we must vote.
 For more information: https://naacp.org/campaigns/our-2025 |

 Click logo/image above for more information.